 - Then leave a few spaces and address the letter to your landlord.

 - Start by stating why you are writing the letter.
-You can briefly state when you started renting the shop, and if other shops have less rent, you can state this as well.
+You can briefly state when you started renting the shop, and if other shops have less rent, you can also state this.

 - You can end by having a line stating that you will wait to hear from the landlord.

-- End by signing off with “Yours sincerely” or something similar to this.
+- End by signing off with “Yours sincerely” or something similar.
 Type your name and sign with your signature.